teslamate-org/teslamate/website/docs/guides/api.md

 ---
-title: Using the Official Tesla Fleet API and Telemetry Streaming
+title: Using the Tesla Fleet API and Telemetry Streaming (only for business fleet users)
 ---

 ## Official Tesla APIs

+### Why Tesla Fleet and Telemetry only have drawbacks

+As far as we know, using the Tesla Fleet API and Telemetry API as a user has only drawbacks.
+The only reason to use them is if you are a Tesla Business Fleet user and therefore the Owner API is no longer available for you.

-### Why Tesla Fleet and Telemetry are Needed
+### When Tesla Fleet API and Telemetry API are needed

-By default, TeslaMate uses the _unofficial_ Owner API and streaming.
+By default, TeslaMate uses the "_unofficial_" Owner API and streaming.

 Tesla now provides official APIs: the Fleet API and the Telemetry API, which replace the Owner API and streaming respectively.
+But come with limitations and drawbacks.

 **Migration to the new API depends on your Tesla account type:**

 1. **_[Tesla Business Fleet users](https://www.tesla.com/fleet):_** the Owner API is [being shut down](https://developer.tesla.com/docs/fleet-api#2024-03-26-shutting-down-legacy-vehicle-api-endpoints).
 Fleet vehicles are upgraded gradually and an error message means that they must now use the official API.

-1. **_Individual users:_** the Owner API is currently still accessible.
-Even if it seems to incorporate new limitations similar to those present on the official API.
+2. **_Individual users:_** the Owner API is currently still accessible.

 **Resume: if you are a Tesla Business Fleet user, you should migrate to the official API ASAP!** The official Tesla API will only become mandatory when the Owner API shuts down for all users.
+Until then you can and should continue to use the Owner API, as it is more feature-rich and has higher resolution streaming.

 ### Impacts/Limitations of New Endpoints

-#### Tesla Fleet API: no impact
+#### Tesla Fleet API: very limited recording resolution

 The [Fleet API](https://developer.tesla.com/docs/fleet-api) is similar to the Owner API but more comprehensive.
 However, retrieving vehicle information (`vehicle_data`) or sending commands is limited.
 The limits on the Owner API were historically much higher.
 It is likely that [these limits](https://developer.tesla.com/docs/fleet-api#membership-levels) will also be applied soon to the API Owner.